-2.94 Land at Lammermoor Terrace, Tranent is allocated for circa 120 homes.
-In line with PROP ED3, primary education capacity for site TT4 shall be provided at the Windygoul Primary School.
-To ensure additional primary education capacity can be provided for development of site TT4, contributions towards the expansion of that school will be required, including towards the additional safeguarded campus land; alternatively, development of site TT4 will be delayed unless and until capacity becomes available at Windygoul Primary School.
-The cumulative impacts on the capacity of the Edinburgh Road junction and on and wider traffic and air quality considerations will require mitigation.
-Access to the site from the local road network is possible.
-A Flood Risk Assessment will be necessary.
+2.93 Land at Lammermoor Terrace, Tranent is allocated for circa 120 homes.
+Cumulative impacts on the capacity of signals at the Edinburgh Road junction and on education capacity including at Windygoul Primary School, and wider traffic and air quality considerations will require mitigation.
+Access from the local road network is possible.
 Structural landscape planting and open space provision is required to integrate this site with the surroundings.